luhmann/lambda-image-scaler/README.md

 ### Dependencies

-`sharp` needs to be installed in docker container in order to have the correct binaries for the AWS lambda environment:
+`sharp` needs to be installed in docker container in order to have the correct binaries for the AWS lambda environment.
+It is usually best to just run all claudia operations in that container to not run into any issues with claudia checking the correctly bundled dependencies:

 ```
 docker run -e AWS_SECRET_ACCESS_KEY='<SECRET_ACCESS_KEY>' -e AWS_ACCESS_KEY_ID='<ACCESS-KEY>' -v "$PWD":/var/task lambci/lambda:build-nodejs6.10 ./node_modules/.bin/claudia create --name punk-api-scaler --region eu-central-1 --version dev --api-module src/scaler --timeout 10 --memory 1536